LaunchCodeEducation/data-analysis/src/chapters/lists/studio.rst

-Studio: Strings and lists
+Studio: Strings and Lists
 ==========================

 Strings are **ordered collections** of *characters*, which are strings of length 1.
 The characters in a string can be accessed using **bracket notation**.

-lists are ordered collections of items, which can be strings, numbers, other lists, etc. The items/elements/entries stored in an list can be accessed using bracket notation.
+Lists are ordered collections of items, which can be strings, numbers, other lists, etc. The items/elements/entries stored in an list can be accessed using bracket notation.